maltewirz/code-challenges/src/computer-science/system-design/systemDesignScalability.md

 ## Database

 * Pattern A to keep SQL running: Do master-slave replication (read from slaves, write to master).
-If more perfomance needed: sharding, denomalization, sql-tuning (each more time-consuming)
+If more performance needed: sharding, denormalization (adding redundant data to avoid joins), sql-tuning (each more time-consuming)
 * Pattern B: Denormalize from beginning and include no more joins in any database query.
 Use SQL as NoSQL DB or switch to MongoDB.
 Joins are now done in app code.
 * Typically the bottleneck now is the missing cache.